 C. Is our business model sustainable?

 Oftentimes, Product Owners choose to measure what the author calls Vanity Metrics, these are metrics that may look nice on charts but does not actually mean anything.
-For example: number of registered users, compared to number of profitable customers, growth in registered users may not directly indicate the three learning milestones above.
+For example, a number of registered users, compared to a number of profitable customers, growth in registered users may not directly indicate the three learning milestones above.

 Metrics should be:

 A. Actionable – it demonstrates a clear cause-and-effect.
 Actions that led to the metrics can be replicated.

 B. Accessible – it is available for everyone to see and is simple for everyone to understand.
 It can be used to make decisions in the future.

 C. Auditable – the data/information is traceable, it cannot be manipulated

 Experiments should be measured against agreed 3A metrics to assess their impact on the learning milestones.
 Working on small batches, building and measuring immediately enable this learning.